Mastering English Punctuation: Using Colons and Semicolons

 And again, I used a colon before the semicolon.

-By now, you should be understanding the use of the colon, from the examples I have given you.
+By now, you should be starting to understand how to use the colon from the examples I have given you.

-The rule is that when you want to show that something is following, such as a quotation, an example, or a list, use a colon.
+The rule is simple: when you want to show that something is following, such as a quotation, an example, or a list, use a colon.

-By the way, the plural of colon: colons.
+By the way, the plural of colon is colons.

 An important point to remember is this:

-So there is no need to introduce them with a colon, which would be redundant/not needed.
+These phrases tell the reader that a list of examples will follow.
+So, there is no need to introduce them with a colon.
+That would be redundant!

 Sometimes, a sentence ending in a full stop rather than a colon will introduce a list.